megatron-github/Wordfind/README.md

 # Wordfind
-A program that solve word search puzzles

-The program takes two parameters: a grid of lower-case single-letter strings, and a list of lower-case words.
-For each word, find it in the grid, if possible.
-If found, then for each letter comprising the word in the grid, change the letter to its capitalized version.
-The program returns the number of words that were found.
-Words can occur in any of the 8 directions.
-They can also overlap in one or more letters.
-A word will only occur once in the puzzle.
+Wordfind is a project that shows how a Wordsearch puzzle can be solved using a simple programming algorithm.
+The program begins with two intended parameters: a grid of lower-case single-lettered strings and a list of lower-case words.
+The goal is to find all the given words from the grid, if possible.
+A word can occur in any of the eight directions.
+Multiple words can overlap in one or more letters.
+However, each word can only found once in the puzzle.
+When the program found the word, it will capitalize each letter comprising the word in the grid.
+After searching through the entire grid, the program will return the number of founded words.